sidrocks/deepseek_from_scratch/README.md

         Generation 1:

-        Generated: The future of AI is his kin:
+        Generated: The future of AI is hot;
-        He is, my lords, to reap them to the Tower.

-        NORTHUMBERLAND:
-        He hath been ta'en, and all the sky
-        The sland hath been breathing high,
-        Which often up Lancaster, to let him speak;
-        And therefore, if the duke sleep under him, And give him not only.

-        LORD ROSS:
-        It is excellent, gentle Warwick, and thou art And all the duke
+        Who shall be the vantage of that,
+        Who wooer the vantage of the world,
+        Make me, for a day to fight,
+        When he did thy woe; but in those things
+        After the blushing blood in the world,
+        Call for a, not one infect another,
+        From your holy kingly on the world,
+        Be ready to't, or if thou wilt the world,
+        Is more but green where I thy dost confess,

         Generation 2:
         Generated: Once upon a time;